akshitgrover/acm_journey/content/posts/family-which-taught-me-see.md

 ![Image](/media/6.jpg)

-ACM VIT "Thinks beyonds an individual.
+ACM VIT "Thinks beyond an individual.
 A team, a family is what makes us humans let's keep it that way."